Restream/reindexer/readme.md

 Reindexer can sort documents by fields (including nested and fields of the joined namespaces) or by expressions in ascending or descending order.

-To sort by non-index fields all the values must be convertible to each other, i.e. either have the same types or be one of th numeric types (`bool`, `int`, `int64` or `float`).
+To sort by non-indexed fields, all the values must be convertible to each other, i.e. either have the same types or be one of the numeric types (`bool`, `int`, `int64`, or `float`).

 Sort expressions can contain:
- - fields and indexes names (including nested fields and fields of the joined namespaces) of `bool`, `int`, `int64`, `float` or `string` types.
-All the values must be convertible to numbers ignoring leading and finishing spaces;
+ - field and index names (including nested fields and fields of the joined namespaces) of `bool`, `int`, `int64`, `float`, or `string` types.
+All the values must be convertible to numbers ignoring leading and trailing spaces;
  - numbers;
  - functions `rank()`, `abs()` and `ST_Distance()`;
  - parenthesis;
  - arithmetic operations: `+`, `-` (unary and binary), `*` and `/`.

-If field name followed by `+` they must be separated by space to distinguish composite index name.
+If a field name is followed by `+`, it must be separated by a space to distinguish a composite index name.
 Fields of the joined namespaces must be written like this: `joined_namespace.field`.

 `Abs()` means absolute value of an argument.

-`Rank()` means fulltext or knn rank of match and is applicable only in fulltext and knn query.
+`Rank()` means fulltext or KNN rank of match and is applicable only in fulltext and KNN queries.

 `ST_Distance()` means distance between geometry points (see [geometry subsection](#geometry)).
 The points could be columns in current or joined namespaces or fixed point in format `ST_GeomFromText('point(1 -3)')`

-`hash()` or `hash(seed)` means get hash (uint32) from record id.
+`hash()` or `hash(seed)` returns a hash (`uint32`) from the record id.
 If `seed` is not specified, it is generated randomly.
-This function is usefully to randomize sorting order.
+This function is useful to achieve randomized sort order.

 In SQL query sort expression must be quoted.